Reconstruction of Quantum Fields: CCR, CAR and Transfields: Single-mode structure and proof of the main theorem

-\begin{proof} By construction: the ordered basis conditions implies the factorization property of the $U(1)$ character and additionally, the $U(d)$ invariance completes the conditions for the application of the partition theorem.
-The result follows. \end{proof}
+By construction: the ordered basis conditions implies the factorization property of the $U(1)$ character and additionally, the $U(d)$ invariance completes the conditions for the application of the partition theorem.
+The result follows.\\